pennstategeog467/sample-final-submission/README.md

 Future GEOG 467 students will be reading this to decide if they want to continue working on your project, so the better you document everything you did here, the more likely they are to finish your work.

-The `README.md` file is written in a coding language called "Markdown".
+The `README.md` file is written in a coding language called "Markdown", which GitHub then renders all pretty right below your reporsitory.
 You really don't have to worry about this, but it's just a way to make documents more readable by allowing you to include headers, lists, code snippets, etc. **Edit this file in a text editor.**

 For example, writing a line with a single `#` at the start makes that line into a header, like at the top of the page, and double asterisks around words ( ** ) make the words bold,.
 Another example: putting text between back ticks ( ` ) makes it into a different font and highlights the text in gray, which usually says to the reader, "This text is computer code."